 Who Can Adopt in Kentucky?

-In Kentucky, there are not prohibitions against same-sex joint adoptions, and they may pursue adoption as any other married couple.
+In Kentucky, there are no prohibitions against same-sex joint adoptions, and they may pursue adoption as any other married couple.
 A single same-sex individual can also adopt a non-biological child.
-However, same-sex or other unmarried couples are not permitted to pursue stepparent adoption (or otherwise adoption of the partner’s biological child).
+However, same-sex or other unmarried couples are not permitted to pursue stepparent adoption (or adoption of the partner’s biological child).

 If the child has biological parents, it is also required by law to seek the consent of the child's mother.
 If paternity is established, the child's father must also give their consent or sign a paternity affidavit.
 In some cases, the adoption agency may be required to give consent.
 Be aware that in the case of stepparent adoption, it will be necessary to terminate the parental rights of the other biological parent (more below).
 An attorney can help collect the appropriate information for this process.

-After the parents adopt the child, the court will determine a period of supervision by a state or private agency to observe the child’s adjustment to their new home.
+After the parents adopt the child, the court will determine a period of supervision by a state or private agency to observe the child's adjustment to their new home.
 Once this is deemed satisfactory, the parents will be granted permanent legal custody of the child.
-Most adoptions are finalized within 1 year from when the child was placed in their new home.
+Most adoptions are finalized within one year from when the child was placed in their new home.

 “I highly recommend him.
 You want Frank on your side.”- Jim Y.

 “Intelligent, fair, honest and sympathetic which is exactly what a good Attorney should be during a time when things seem uncertain for you.”- Former Client